vojtechpulec/english-for-designers/02-first-impressions/index.md

 ## 👋 Hi!

-My name is **Vojtěch Pulec** and I am a young **graphic designer** from the Czech Republic, who loves all kinds of creativity.
-Apart from design, I'm tapped into **music, fashion,** or I spend my free time enjoying things such as **football** or **video games.**

-Hi, I'm Vojtěch Pulec, a young **graphic designer** based near Prague.
-I enjoy the creative process and getting inspired by creative solution.
+I'm Vojtěch Pulec, a young **graphic designer** based near Prague.
+I enjoy the creative process and getting inspired by creative solutions.
 Apart from design, I'm tapped into **music and fashion.** I'm also an Arsenal fan, and gaming is my jam.

 ## About Vojtěch Pulec